giantswarm/docs/src/content/reference/web-interface/app-catalog.md

 That'll bring up a modal where you can choose what cluster you want to install the app on, the version you want install, as well as some further steps allowing you to configure the app.

+This is also where you can provide your [values.yaml](https://helm.sh/docs/chart_template_guide/values_files/) with custom configuration for the app.

 ![A screenshot of the configuration screen when install an app using our web interface](../app-configuration-modal.png#width-60)